gor-dey/indexed-db-persist/README.md

 - **Data Persistence**: Store and retrieve data using IndexedDB.
 - **Flexible API**: Simple methods for saving, removing, and clearing data.
+- **Configurable Stores**: Customize store names to organize your data.
 - **TypeScript Support**: Built with TypeScript for type safety and better development experience.

 ## Installation